 Saban’s (deserved) reputation as the top college football coach in the nation vaults this duo to the top of the list.
-Avery Johnson has done a tremendous job on the recruiting trail and figures to have Alabama back among the top programs in the league in the near future.
+Johnson has done a tremendous job on the recruiting trail and will have Alabama in the NCAA Tournament this March for the first time since 2012.

 Football: Mark Stoops